Is the Abortion Pill Safe?

 Is it safer to see a provider in person?

-An in-person visit allows the provider to perform an ultrasound, screen for conditions like ectopic pregnancy, and provide personalized care.
+An in-person visit lets the provider perform an ultrasound, check for conditions like ectopic pregnancy, and tailor your care.
 At The Center for Women, a licensed provider oversees your care from start to finish.

 How many people have used the abortion pill safely?

-Millions of patients have used the abortion pill safely in the United States since it was approved in 2000.
-Medication abortion now accounts for more than half of all abortions in the U.S., and its safety record has been consistently confirmed by research and FDA reviews.
+Millions of patients in the United States have used the abortion pill safely since it was approved in 2000.
+It now accounts for more than half of all abortions in the U.S., and research and FDA reviews keep confirming its safety record.

 Sources